The Cost Reality

 "I'll just stay at home."

-And emotionally, that makes sense.
+And emotionally, that makes perfect sense.

-Home represents familiarity, comfort, independence, and dignity.
+Home represents comfort, familiarity, independence, and dignity.

 But staying at home does not eliminate the need for care.

-Because aging at home may still require:
+Aging at home may still require:

 In-home caregivers

-Transportation support
+Transportation assistance

 Medical coordination